UK’s Boris Johnson reprimanded for failing to report income

-LONDON (AP) — Former British Foreign Secretary Boris Johnson has been reprimanded for failing to report income within time limits set by Parliament.
+LONDON (AP) — A British parliamentary committee reprimanded former Foreign Secretary Boris Johnson on Thursday for failing to report income within time limits set by Parliament.

-A parliamentary committee for standards said Thursday that Johnson has acknowledged his mistake and taken steps to prevent it from recurring.
+Johnson has acknowledged his mistake and taken steps to prevent it from recurring, the committee said.

 Johnson was found to have failed to make timely income reports on nine recent occasions.
 The amount involved totaled more than 52,700 pounds ($67,000).